MarkKharitonov/Angular2WebpackNodeExpress/README.md

 There are several things I do not like/understand/uncertain of:

  1. The client side contents are transpiled by webpack, the server side - by IDE or manually.
 Not sure if this corresponds to the best practices.

     For example, webpack is going to take care of any plain .js files under ./src/client - they should be bundled and placed under ./dist/client automatically.
 But what about plain .js files under ./src/server ?
+They will have to be copied as well.
  1. I have three tsconfig.json files - `./src/client/tsconfig.json`, `./src/server/tsconfig.json` and `./tsconfig.json`.
 The three
     files share most of the options, but right now I copy them in each of the three files - not very good.
  1. Because the `typings` folder is at the root I had to start all the top level TypeScript files (.\src\client\main.ts, .\src\client\polyfills.ts, .\src\client\vendor.ts and .\src\server\main.ts) with

     /// &lt;reference path="../../typings/index.d.ts" /&gt;

     Can anything be done about it while keeping the client and server files under the src folder?

 P.S.
 http://stackoverflow.com/questions/39007344/how-to-wire-angular2-webpack-node-express